Start typing and hit "Enter" to search.

 Some of our Happy Clients

-What is the innovator visa?
+What is the innovator founder visa?

-The visa allows holders to remain for up to three years, at which point they can apply for a further three-year extension.
-One of the most attractive features of the Innovator visa is that after three years, they may be able to acquire permanent settlement in the UK; this is shorter than the normal five years required for indefinite leave to remain (ILR).
+This visa allows holders to remain for up to three years, at which point they can apply for a further three-year extension.
+One of the most attractive features of the Innovator founder visa is that after three years, they may be able to acquire permanent settlement in the UK; this is shorter than the normal five years required for indefinite leave to remain (ILR).

-Innovator visa requirements
+Innovator founder visa requirements

-• Are over 18 years old
+• 18 years old or above

 • Intend to establish and run an innovative business in the UK